 The same study also suggests that even when under license, titles of academic interest might be unavailable due to a combination of pricing and licensing.
 For example, “The Collected Stories of Katherine Anne Porter costs $10.95 in print in the U.S. All three U.S. ebook vendors sell it for $40 on a 24-month license.
 This title is culturally significant.
 If it had a guarantee of 52 checkouts in 24 months, costing 77 cents per use, many librarians would likely purchase it.
 If it circulates 10 times in its license, its cost-per-use is $4 for the ebook.
 For print, the cost [for the same number of circulations] would be about $1.10, and the book [might well] still be available [after two years].”
 This title would not be suitable for a class read because the ebook could only be accessed by one student at a time.
 A high cost-per-use for a short license period may be unattractive in digital format for academic libraries and certainly raises concerns about maintaining long-term preservation without controlled digital lending.

 Audio and moving image material is even more problematic for academic than for public libraries.
 Libraries hold sizeable inventories of physical versions of these materials that are now inaccessible.
 When a title is not available in digital form—for example, of a title that is on reel of film--current law on media often prevents libraries from creating a digital copy that can be shared.
 Libraries can often only provide access to titles available from a streaming vendor, and of course not all titles are even available in this way.
-A specific example is instructive: one of our group members, an academic library was asked to provide, if possible, access to two documentaries recently for classroom use: The Social Dilemma and Living on a Dollar a Day.
+A specific example is instructive: one of our group members, an academic library, was asked to provide, if possible, access to two documentaries recently for classroom use: The Social Dilemma and Living on a Dollar a Day.
 Neither could be provided.
 The inability to provide The Social Dilemma was particularly frustrating for librarians and professors because of the timeliness of the election, which had led to many requests for use.
 The Social Dilemma is only available on Netflix and Living on a Dollar a Day is only available on Amazon Prime.

 For many academic libraries, streaming access is in any case beyond financial reach due to exorbitant pricing models by the vendors.
 The model for streaming is usually 1-3 year licenses at rates similar to public performance rights, even if it is a single researcher accessing the digital title.
 As we look to the future, where more and more digital material is available streaming only, the ability of academic libraries to serve faculty and students is increasingly under challenge.
 The lack of an ownership or perpetual access model for digital media conflicts with the academic library’s mission to build collections and provide ongoing access as well as threatening these titles’ future preservation.
 Some vendors do not even offer an institutional pricing model at all, transferring the burden to students via their personal streaming accounts like Netflix, Hulu or iTunes.
 This model in particular creates vast inequity among students, who must have a credit card on which to pay a monthly subscription fee or per-title access.
 These examples illustrate that pricing is not the only barrier.
 In many cases, the content is not available to libraries in a form and with terms that is accessible to users at any cost.